WedersonCD/customBarChart/README.md

 ------------

-- Bar Gap: gap betwwen the bars in %, you can use '30%' or 0.3 values.
+- Bar Gap: gap between the bars in %, you can use '30%' or 0.3 values.
 Use '-100%' to overlap the bars.

 - Number Visible Items: Number of visible items in X axis.